Discovering Local Whistler Artists

 Andrea Mueller: You can recognize Andrea’s art from her bold use of colours and playful imagery.
 Her Instagram @andreamuellerart displays her art, community involvement, and enthusiastic personality.
 There’s no doubt she’s talented with a paintbrush in her hands, but Andrea has carved out a niche of her own when it comes to art.
 With over 8 years of experience in creative event planning, Andrea brings a creative twist to corporate events in Whistler.
 She offers workshops, team building opportunities and private lessons to help others hone in their own creative side.
 The next time you find yourself in line at Moguls admiring the art brightening the space, you can thank Andrea for that.

 Baz Carolan: If you didn’t see his art on the cover of Pique News this April, you’ve surely seen it cruising around town – literally.
 Next time the retro graphic design on the Whistler Community Service truck passes you on the road, you will appreciate knowing exactly where it came from – the archives of Baz Carolan @baz_one_.
-Outside of decorating Whistler’s service vehicles, Baz is doing an apprenticeship as a tattoo artist.
+Outside of decorating Whistler’s service vehicles, Baz is doing an apprenticeship as a tattoo artist where he’s learning how to use rotary tattoo machines to create a new kind of artwork.
 So if you like his work that much you may be able to have it inked on you by the man himself.
 Most recently he won the art contest associated with the Whistler Village Beer Festival.
 His design was blown up to 12ft by 8ft and hung as a backdrop for the bands to play in front of all weekend long!

 Kate Zessel: Kate’s display of art truly embodies her love and passion of life here in Whistler.
 Her explorer spirit serves as creative inspiration for her artwork, capturing mountain moments, wildlife and inspiration for her brand, Zessel Designs.
 When she’s not hiking, biking, ski touring or sledding in the backcountry, Kate is hard at work creating the artwork to garnish the walls of Coast Mountain Brewing, Patagonia and some of clothing sold at Lululemon and Forlise to name a few.
 Follow her local Whistler artists adventures on instagram @katezessel.